locomote-sh/idb/README.md

 `read( key )`

+(Asynchronous).
 Read an object from an object store.

 * `key`: An object primary key.